whisperaven/0ops.exed/README.md

 ```

 - Job in async mode (not only deploy) only return jid without block when job was created.
-- **EXEd** doesn't known the detail about role/partial/extra_vars, it just pass them to the executor plugin, for this request, with ansible plugin, which means:
+- **EXEd** doesn't known the detail about role/partial/extra_vars, it just pass them to the executor plugin, for this request, with ansible plugin, means:
   - There should be an ansible playbooks role with name **nginx**.
   - Inside that role, there should be a tag with name **reconfig**.

 ##### JSON parameters:
-- **targets (required)** - String array, remote hosts to deploy.
+- **targets (required)** - String array, remote host(s) to deploy.
 - **role (required)** - String, the role/app to deploy on remote hosts.
 - **partial** - String, only deploy things marked by this tag.
 - **extra_vars** - Object, vars which used by the role (e.g.: render config).